Stuart Haber: Contributions

 Haber's research during his time at Bellcore, along with W. Scott Stornetta, is widely considered to be the foundation for Bitcoin and other digital currencies.
 Haber and Stornetta are the most cited authors in Satoshi Nakamoto’s original Bitcoin white paper, of the eight citations, three reference their work.

-Their 1991 paper "How to Time-Stamp a Digital Document” is where they first describe a system now known as a "blockchain".
+Their 1991 paper "How to Time-Stamp a Digital Document" is where they first describe a system now known as a "blockchain".
 In this study, Haber and Stornetta sought to create mechanisms to create digital time stamps, offering a solution for maintaining the integrity of digital records and ensuring that they could not be modified or manipulated.

-In 1992, Haber, Stornetta, and Dave Bayer incorporated Merkle trees into their design, improving its efficiency by allowing many document certificates to be collected into one block.

 In 2018, Haber joined Kadena as an advisor.

+Kadena status Updated to reflect the transition to KDA-CE following the LLC's 2025 dissolution.
+Citations include Genfinity (institutional coverage) and Binance (exchange verification of community maintenance).